Implementation of Monte-Carlo transport in the general relativistic SpEC code: Code tests

 We evolve this system at $3$ different resolutions $\Delta x = (6,3,1.5)\,{\rm km}$ while also varying the desired number of packets per species $n_{r,\rm target}=(1,8,64)\times 10^6$ and the desired number of packets in optically thick cells $n_{c,\rm target}=(25,100,400)$.
 Our grid is a cube extending between $[-300,300]\,{\rm km}$ in each direction, and we evolve the system for $15\,{\rm ms}$.
 We note that these are fairly low-resolution simulations compared to what is typically used for neutron star mergers.
 In mergers, we use $\Delta x \lesssim 200\,{\rm m}$, and can thus resolve the neutron star and the region around the neutrinosphere better than in this test.
-The value of $n_{c,\rm target}$ and the number of packets present in regions where neutrino-matter interactions are frequent is, on the other hand, comparable to what we used in our published merger simulation using Monte-Carlo transport~\cite{Foucart:2020qjb}.
+As a result, the region of the simulation covering the proto-neutron star ($r\lesssim 30\,{\rm km}$) is very poorly resolved in this simulation; we are more concerned with the semi-transparent and low-density regions in this test.
+The value of $n_{c,\rm target}$ and the number of packets present in regions where neutrino-matter interactions are frequent is, on the other hand, comparable to what we used in our published merger simulation using Monte-Carlo transport~\citep{Foucart:2020qjb}.
 We compare our results with those of the GR1D code.\footnote{https://stellarcollapse.org/gr1d} The GR1D simulation uses a 1D spherically symmetric grid with $\Delta r = 1.5\,{\rm km}$, and is thus more adapted to the geometry of the system than our cartesian grid.

-With these simulations, we can test the convergence of the code and the impact of our approximations in high-$\kappa_a$ regions.
+With these simulations, we can test the convergence of the code.
 We note however that there is no known analytical solution to this problem, and that GR1D itself uses an approximate two-moment formalism for radiation transport.
 The GR1D results are however in agreement with the Monte-Carlo results from~\cite{Abdikamalov2012}.
 What we are testing here is thus consistency between different numerical implementations of the equations of radiation transport as well as the size of finite resolution errors in our simulations, rather than the convergence of the simulations to a known analytical solution to this problem.